puma/puma/CONTRIBUTING.md

 ## Join the community

-If you're looking to contribute to Puma, please join us on Matrix at [#puma-contrib:matrix.org](https://matrix.to/#/!blREBEDhVeXTYdjTVT:matrix.org?via=matrix.org).
+If you're looking to contribute to Puma, please join us in [Discussions](https://github.com/puma/puma/discussions).

 ## Bibliography/Reading